DimensionDev/Maskbook/src/utils/constants/.macros/README.md

-## utils/constants/.macro
+## src/utils/constants/.macros

-This directory is a set of calculating functions to generate constants, no need to be compiled in production.
+This directory contains a set of calculating functions to generate constants, no need to be compiled in production.